Frequently Asked Questions about CSSE

 Central Carolina Community College classes for CSSE students are located on the Pittsboro Campus at 764 West Street, Pitttsboro, NC 27312

 Our school hours for 1st and 2nd year students are from 8:00 until 3:00.
 3rd, 4th and potentially 5th year students schedules vary and are not identical to typical school days.
 Many classes only meet on Mondays and Wednesdays or Tuesdays and Thursdays.
 There are rarely classes that meet on Fridays.
 Your school day it determined by the courses you are enrolled in.

 What is the transportation plan for CSSE students?

 Chatham County Schools bus service is provided for all CSSE students.
-CSSE students can catch the bus at their regular pickup stop and will be dropped off prior to 8:00AM each morning at both campuses.
-CSSE offers a\ once a day pick-up from the CCCC campus after 4:00 PM.
+CSSE students can catch the bus at a designated pickup stop and will be dropped off prior to 8:00AM each morning at both campuses.
+CSSE offers a once a day pick-up from the CCCC campus after 4:00 PM.
 Sophomores who are enrolled in college math courses that are taught at the Siler City campus of CCCC, we will be provided bus transportation to and from that location.

 Is transportation provided to return to the base school for specialized courses?

 No, students will take all course work at the Chatham Center for Innovation location for the Early College or on the CCC campus.